sourcefuse/loopback4-microservice-catalog/packages/core/README.md

 ![Repository](https://loopback.io/pages/en/lb4/imgs/repository.png)

+#### DefaultUserModifyCrudRepository

-DefaultUserModifyCrudRepository -A repository Class which will provide CRUD operations for default user modifications adding modifiedby field along with it for the modified user.
+A repository Class which will provide CRUD operations for default user modifications adding modifiedby field along with it for the modified user.

 Extend repositories with DefaultUserModifyCrudRepository Class replacing DefaultCrudRepository.
 For example,